 The Pandemic has led to a global recession, with many industries facing significant challenges and economic disruption.
 Many businesses have shifted to online operations and e-commerce has seen a surge in demand.

 The marketing agency business has been impacted in some ways and many companies have had to cut back on their marketing budget, this has led to a reduction in the demand for marketing services.

 This meant that I had to take a good hard look and think about what I wanted in life and my career.
 ‘Resiliency’ is the word to describe it.

 How did the developments over the last few years affect your strategies?

-Tell us about some of the most effective digital strategies you’ve implemented recently.
+Tell us about some of the most effective digital strategies that you’ve implemented in recent years.
 Is there a strategy or campaign you’re most proud of?

 How do you stay up to date with the latest digital marketing technologies and tools?